What I Learned Building a Remote Team for My Tech Startup

 Image credit: dribbble.com/YaroFlasher

 Richard is a sole founder.
 He financed the company himself.
-Early in the development he decided to hire freelancers to help him build an MVP and improve the product.
+Early in the development he decided to hire freelancers to help him with MVP development and product improvement.

 Before launching Tutify, Richard was a commercial analyst and data scientist in the energy industry for 6 years.
 After leaving the industry, he worked casually as an academic tutor for primary and secondary school children in English and Maths, which is where he discovered the need for a service like Tutify.
 He’s also an amateur full-stack web developer but he has mostly outsourced development work to his overseas team.